International Harvester: Downfall

 Following the merger, tractor production at Farmall Works ceased in 1985.
 Production of the new Case IH tractors moved to J.I.
 Case in Racine, Wisconsin.
 Production of IH Axial-Flow combines continued at the East Moline, Illinois, factory.
 The Memphis Works plant was closed.
 The truck and engine divisions remained and in 1986, Harvester changed the corporate name to Navistar International Corporation, having sold the International Harvester name to Tenneco.
 Navistar International Corporation continues to manufacture medium- and heavy-duty trucks, school buses, and engines under the International brand name.

 Divisions and products

 Agriculture Division

 The International Harvester Agricultural Division may have been second to the Truck Division but it was the best-known subsidiary.
-One of its early products was the Traction Truck, a frame manufactured by Morton Traction Truck Company (later bought by IHC) featuring an IHC engine.
+One of its early products was the Traction Engine, a frame manufactured by Morton Traction Truck Company (later bought by IHC) featuring an IHC engine.

 From 1902 to the early 1920s, the McCormick and Deering dealerships kept their original branding with Mogul tractors sold by McCormick and Titan tractors at Deering due to the still-present competitiveness of the former rivals.